tedmcn/SoftSysGraphicalGrapes/README.md

 ### OpenGL

 OpenGL is a cross-platform API used to render 2D and 3D graphics.
-We implemented OpenGL to create the UI and display the generated maze with the user’s current position.
+We utilized OpenGL to create the UI and display the generated maze and grass blades.
+There are examples of primitive drawing functions, camera view setups, user interfaces, and lighting methods in our opengl_development directory for reference.

 ### Procedural Generation and Cellular Automata

-Procedural generation in computer graphics means to generate textures and models algorithmically instead of manually.
-Modern games have been using procedural generation to generate complex game content, and we choose terrain generation as a specific implementation of this concept.
+Procedural generation in computer graphics means to generate textures and models algorithmically and potentially with random components instead of manually.
+Modern games have been using procedural generation to create complex content, and we chose to explore terrain generation as a specific implementation of this concept.

 Cellular Automaton (CA) is a discrete model that consists of a set of cells, where each cell has its own assigned state.
 A new generation is created when each cell changes its state based on its current state and the states of its neighbours following pre-defined rules.
-We implemented CA as our algorithm for maze generation and this algorithm enables the appearance of infinite procedural generation based our given set of rules.
+We implemented CA as our algorithm for maze generation and this enables the appearance of infinite procedural generation within a finite array of cells based our given set of rules.

 ## Implementation and Results